Gibbons-Lab/isb_course_2022/docs/micom/talk.md

 https://doi.org/10.1371/journal.pbio.3001536

+Note:

+Let's take a look again at the them of this year's symposium - studying the gut microbiome of underrepresented groups in microbiome research.
+This visual, shown yesterday, shows us just how overrepresented North American and European microbiomes are in the field of microbiome research.
+Today, we will build models of the microbiome of the three indigenous groups introduced in yesterday's lesson, and use these models to make predictions of the metabolic behavior of each microbiome.

 ---
 ## Environmental Context
 So, what *insights* can we gain from constructing these models?

 <img src="assets/env_effects.png" width="80%">

+Note:

-The *environmental context* to which the microbiome is exposed to is a key determinant of composition and subsequent metabolomic response
+The *environmental context* to which the microbiome is exposed to is a key determinant of composition and subsequent metabolomic respons
 In MICOM, we can partially represent the environmental context through an _in silico_ medium

 ---